 The instrument rating requirements, as specified in 14 CFR 61.65, are summarized below.
-By the time you complete our accelerated instrument rating program, you will have met all of these requirements and be prepared to test for your Instrument Rating.
+By the time you complete our accelerated program, you will have met all these requirements and be prepared to test for your Instrument Rating.

 A person who applies for an instrument rating must: